Start These Healthy Habits Now To Minimize Menopause Symptoms Later

 Women who are healthy when they go into menopause stay healthy, generally.
 Here are a few things you can do in your 20s, 30s, and early 40s to take good care of your body and lower your chance of experiencing bothersome symptoms or medical issues during and after menopause.

-Eat healthy foods. diet rich in fruits, vegetables, whole grains, and lean proteins can help you avoid excess weight gain.
+Eat healthy foods.
+A diet rich in fruits, vegetables, whole grains, and lean proteins can help you avoid excess weight gain.
 Also, eating foods with calcium and vitamin D can help you build strong bones and lower your risk of osteoporosis.
 Foods with anti-inflammatory benefits, such as blueberries, beets, green leafy vegetables, and wild salmon, can help reduce your risk of heart disease.
 To maintain a healthy weight, you should log the foods you eat using a calorie tracker, plan your meals, and aim to eat around 1,500 calories a day.

 Exercise.
 Strive for 30 minutes of moderate-intensity activity every day.
 Women in their 50s should aim for a target heart rate of 130-140, and younger women should aim for a target heart rate in the 140-150 range.
 Doing weight-bearing exercises that require your skeleton to support your body weight—such as walking, running, and dancing—can lower your risk of osteoporosis.